yass-dev/Emoji-Picker/README.md

 - `EmojiPicker.vue` contains the Vue component
 - `emojis-data.json` contains emojis categories data
 ### Usage
-To use it, just listen the 'emoji_click' evenit emitted by the EmojiPicker component.
+To use it, just listen the 'emoji_click' event emitted by the EmojiPicker component.
 The sent event is the selected emoji.

 Good work :)